bmoscon/cryptostore/docs/overview.md

 * DATABASE - Specify the database for MongoDB or Postgres
 * USER - the username for Postgres
 * PASSWORD - the password for the specified Postgres user
+* ORG - the InfluxDB organization
+* BUCKET - the InfluxDB bucket
+* TOKEN - the InfluxDB token

 ### Example